 There is plenty of hiking and mountain biking in the area, but the can’t-miss activity is hot-air ballooning.
 An annual rally in December brings 200 balloons to the area for a series of daytime flights and magical evening balloon “glows.”
-You can book a private 90-minute ride at any time of year with locally owned X-treme-Lee Fun Balloon Adventures.
+You can book a private 90-minute ride at any time of year with locally-owned X-treme-Lee Fun Balloon Adventures.

-Surrounded by Native American land, Gallup has become a center for high quality Native crafts and jewelry.
+Surrounded by Native American land, Gallup has become a center for high-quality Native crafts and jewelry.
 You can meet some of the very best craftsmen at the Gallup Native Arts Market in August.
 Perry Null’s Trading Post sells locally crafted wares year-round.
 Null is known for supporting local artisans, so you can trust the quality and authenticity of his wares.

 Coligny Beach on the Atlantic side of the island offers free parking, a boardwalk, public showers and swings under palm trees to relax, making it a great place for beach lovers.
-If you like water sports, you can kayak or SUP on the intracoastal waterway, go deep sea fishing, take a dolphin tour or rent wave runners for the day.
+If you like water sports, you can kayak or SUP on the intracoastal waterway, go deep-sea fishing, take a dolphin tour or rent wave runners for the day.

-If you’ve got an active family, there’s no better city to explore than Indianapolis.
-Grab a bike-share and hop on the Cultural Trail, an urban bike lane full of art that connects downtown shops and restaurants, before heading to White River State Park to check out the zoo or one of city’s family-friendly museums.
+If you have an active family, there’s no better city to explore than Indianapolis.
+Grab a bike-share and hop on the Cultural Trail, an urban bike lane full of art that connects downtown shops and restaurants, before heading to White River State Park to check out the zoo or one of the city’s family-friendly museums.

 You can reach the island on the Mackinac Island ferry, which is itself, an exciting experience for kids.
-One place to visit is Fort Mackinac, which has historical re-enactors, cannons, and the best view of all the island.
+One place to visit is Fort Mackinac, which has historical re-enactors, cannons, and the best view of the island.
 If you plan ahead, you can book the opportunity to fire the cannon at Fort Mackinac.
 This experience is only for kids ages 12 and older.

-The city that never sleeps is an incredible family-friendly destination that truly offers something for everyone at every age.
+The city that never sleeps is an incredibly family-friendly destination that truly offers something for everyone at every age.
 New York is home to some of the most famous attractions in the United States, such as the Natural History Museum, Empire State Building, and the Statue of Liberty.

 Making a family vacation fun, as well as an incredible learning experience is definitely not a difficult thing to do in the Outer Banks.
 As an area filled with many firsts, it makes for an amazing area to learn about the country’s history, but, it is also a wonderful beach destination.